aaikedw/fada-import-specs/FADA-import-specs.md

 - injection in FADA database
 - (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table
 - propagation of changes to BioFresh species register

+_Question Sylvain: -further devs? to allow to have a package structure which fits well all code for example, now, only import but there should be a Web Service for VLIZ shouldn't it?_
+_Answer Aaike: Not entirely sure about this question.
+But the exchange of the data with VLIZ is outside the scope of this tool._
+### List of data validation rules and common errors to be corrected through the interface
+**To be worked out**

 ## DwC-A processing [Early draft, to be worked out during further discussion]
 ### Current status
 We have selected the required fields for data exchange in the framework AquaRES and have received a sample export from VLIZ.
 Import scripts have to be constructed.
+_The DwC-A files will be posted on a website.
+From our side this may be on an IPT (but these are exports from us and thus do not need to be read by the tool), but I doubt this will be the case for VLIZ.
+As we are still discussing this, we could of course suggest a way which would make our life easier._
 ### Interface
 - choose group (dropdown) and indicate whether it concerns a new checklist or an updated one / + option to create a new (sub)group
 - validate EML metadata (check/enter for FADA specific metadata: editor, co-editor, checklist name,…)